IoTsec/Room-Climate-Datasets/README.md

 The floor plan of each location can found in this repository.

-For more details, please see our publication.
+For more details, please see our publication [1].

 ## Format of Data